bepuca/azureml-scaffolding/README.md

 - One step outputs can be connected to the inputs of another one.
 - Steps connected will run sequentially, but the rest can run in parallel if sufficient compute is available.
 - Steps are cached.
-If submitted with the same code and environement, they will not be re-executed.
+If submitted with the same code and environment, they will not be re-executed.
 This is useful for long running steps that do not change often.
 - Each step of the pipeline must reference a package.
 To do so, packages meant